“Do you know the only thing that gives me pleasure? It’s to see my dividends coming in.”

 In the long term, dividend stocks tend to have higher dividend payout (amount terms) as the company profits eventually increase with time.
 If dividend yield is compared with fixed deposit interest rate, one would conclude that the dividend yield is lesser than the interest rate on fixed deposits.
 However, one needs to consider the growth perspective in addition to the dividend yield..
 Though fixed deposits can give fixed interest, but it will never grow with time as the business flourish and continue to grow over a longer term horizon.
 This has been explained in more detail towards the end of this article

-Let’s take for an example, during the period of economic downturn i.e. trough of an economic slowdown, most of the companies would often reduce its dividend yield because of the increased pressure on the margins and competitions.
+Let’s take for an example, during the period of economic downturn most companies would often reduce its dividend yield because of the increased pressure on the margins and competitions.

 Dividend yield (annually) might seem very low when considered for a year or two.
-However, such dividend stocks have huge long term benefits as the dividend (in money terms) increases with time and magic of Compounding takes over
+However, such dividend stocks have huge long term benefits as the dividend (in money terms) increases with time and the Magic of Compounding takes over.

 A simple example can help you understand these calculations much better.